 How You Like It

 When all is said and done, it should be a matter of personal taste.
 If you enjoy milk and sugar in your tea, by all means, add it.
-After all, you are the one who is drinking it, so many so-called "rules" of drinking tea are meaningless if you don't enjoy it.
+After all, you are the one who is drinking it.
+So many so-called "rules" of drinking tea are meaningless if you don't enjoy your own hot beverage.

 That said, there are some teas that many people enjoy with milk and sugar while others are often best with no additions.
 Take these recommendations into account if you're wondering whether or not a cup of tea could be enhanced.